raultruco/trees-rest-server/README.md

 To set up prettier with VSCode install the [Prettier - Code formatter plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 To allow VSCode to format your code automatically when files are saved activate the option "formatOnSave" in either of the following ways:
  2.1) Create a .vscode file in your project's root directory containing:
 `{ "editor.formatOnSave": true, }`

 2.2) Go to user or workspace settings and activate "Editor: Format On Save"

 ### Environmental variables in development

 The project uses [dotenv](https://www.npmjs.com/package/dotenv) for setting environmental variables during development.
 Simply copy `.env.example`, rename it to `.env` and add your env vars values.
+There are default values defined in the config helper module `/config.js`.

 ### Deployment